wangstagangsta/scratchings/README.md

 # scratchings

-run the query in snowflake, and download as a csv file they only started recording the exact scratch time from 30/12/2022 so we only have about 26k data entries currently :100: :w:
+run the query in snowflake, and download as a csv file /n they only started recording the exact scratch time from 30/12/2022 so we only have about 26k data entries currently :100: